glvnst/usersettings/README.md

 ## Portable Local Settings Storage for Python

 - Automatic storage of settings information in a simple flat text file ([ConfigParser][] format)
-- Automatically stored in an OS-appropriate location.
-For example, on OS X, the settings for an app with the chosen identifier "`com.example.apps.UserSettingsTest`" would be stored in `~/Library/Application Support/com.example.apps.UserSettingsTest/settings.cfg`
+- Automatically stored in an OS-appropriate location (via [appdirs][]).
+For example, the settings for an app with the chosen identifier `com.example.apps.UserSettingsTest` would be stored in:
+    - `~/Library/Application Support/com.example.apps.UserSettingsTest/settings.cfg` on OS X
+    - `~/.config/com.example.apps.UserSettingsTest/settings.cfg` on Linux
+    - `C:\Documents and Settings\<User>\Application Data\com.example.apps.UserSettingsTest\com.example.apps.UserSettingsTest\settings.cfg` (or an equivalent location depending on various factors) on Windows
 - Interface modeled on the [argparse][] module.

 ## Example: